Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Filtered geometric lattices

 \begin{thm} Let $\omega$ denote any generic weight on $[n]$, and suppose that $t\le \min\{0,\omega\cdot [n]\}$.
 Then $\BB^{>t}$ is shellable and $(n-2)$-dimensional.
 In particular, it is homotopy Cohen--Macaulay. \end{thm}

 \begin{proof} We use the method of lexicographic shellability \cite{Bj1, Cortona}.
-We may assume that $\om_i \neq \om_j$ for $i\neq j$.
+We can assume that $\om_i \neq \om_j$ for $i\neq j$.
 This can always be achieved by a small perturbation of the weight vector $\om$ that does not change ${\BB}^{>t}$.